December 12, 2007

 This is a personal group blog whose contents in no way reflect the views of any author's employer.

 Got a tip?
-Email Matt or Laura (anonymity guaranteed)
+Email Matt, Blain or Laura (anonymity guaranteed)

 Potomac Flacks Founder and Author Emeritus: Adam Kovacevich